lambdaclass/concrete/site/content/guide/status.md

 - stronger SSA/backend contract
 - reusable pipeline artifacts
 - formalization over validated Core
-- the first real Lean 4 proof workflow for selected Concrete functions
+- source-level contracts (`requires`/`ensures`/`invariant`) and
+  verification-condition generation — the next step now that the Lean proof workflow has shipped (refinement proofs + spec-drift gate, demonstrated end to end on HMAC-SHA256) and its reusable machinery is factored into `ProofKit`

 ## Not Done Yet